papers-we-love/papers-we-love.github.io/source/2015-03-01-march-meetups.html.markdown

 ---

 The **New York Chapter** would like to give special thanks to our Platinum sponsor [TwoSigma](https://www.twosigma.com).
-We would like to give additional thanks to [The Ladders](http://dev.theladders.com), [tumblr](http://engineering.tumblr.com) and [LispNYC](http://lispnyc.org/) for providing food/refreshments and facilities for the February meetup.
+We would like to give additional thanks to [The Ladders](http://dev.theladders.com), and [tumblr](http://engineering.tumblr.com) for providing food/refreshments and facilities for the February meetup.